mar10/pyftpsync/docs/sphinx/user_guide.rst

     optional arguments:
-      -h, --help            show this help message and exit --verbose, -v         increment verbosity by one (default: 3, range: 0..5) --quiet, -q           decrement verbosity by one
-      -V, --version         show program's version number and exit --progress, -p        show progress info, even if redirected or verbose < 3
+      -h, --help            show this help message and exit -V, --version         show program's version number and exit

     See also https://github.com/mar10/pyftpsync
     $